bmwcarit/ramses-logic/doc/sphinx/api.rst

 or it can be linked to any other logic node, e.g. :class:`rlogic::RamsesBinding`.

 :class:`rlogic::AnimationNode` has a set of control states, most important being ``play`` and ``timeDelta``.
 Whenever ``play`` is true, the animation
 (all its channels) will advance in time by exactly ``timeDelta`` period everytime update is executed.
-Animation always starts at time zero of all of its channels' timestamps, interpolates keyframes according to the interpolation type chosen for each channel and when the end is reached the value stays equal to last keyframe.
+Animation starts at time zero of all of its channels' timestamps, interpolates keyframes according to the interpolation type chosen for each channel and when the end is reached the value stays equal to last keyframe.
+The default time range [0, end] can be changed by setting custom begin and end via ``timeRange``.
 Animation can be set to looping via ``loop`` or restarted via ``rewindOnStop`` inputs.

 -------------------------------
 Time Delta